 - How well does your child excel in the subject?
 If a subject – like Maths – is compulsory for your child’s school leaving certificate, but not a subject they intend to continue studying, it’s not necessary to study whatever is considered the most demanding course.
 Universities don’t necessarily note the different demands of different courses.
 But they will note a higher grade.

-About the Author: Sandra Steiger has over 10 years’ experience teaching English at various schools in Switzerland.
+Sandra Steiger has over 10 years of experience teaching English at various schools in Switzerland.
 She now works as Academic Support Manager at TutorsPlus.
-During her 6 years at the International School of Geneva, she was also the Service Learning programme Coordinator, International Award Supervisor, a Homeroom Mentor and Head of Year 8.
+During her 6 years at the International School of Geneva, she was Service Learning programme Coordinator and International Award Supervisor.
+She was also a Homeroom Mentor and Head of Year 8.